poppingtonic/terminology-server/README.md

-You will also have a **rough** time if you usable system memory ( i.e. the part that is not used by the 1000 Google Chrome tabs that you plan to read *someday* ) is less than 8GB.
+You will also have a **rough** time if you usable system memory ( i.e. the part that is not used by the 1000 Google Chrome tabs that you plan to read *"someday"* ) is less than 8GB.

 ## Authentication
-This server currently has no authentication support.
-It should be deployed "behind the firewall" i.e as a component that supports other servers, and that is not directly exposed to end users or the big-bad-internet.

-One happy day - when the supply of hard problems dwindles - it will get auth support.
+TODO - rewrite this section

 # Known limitations
 There is no *immediate plan* to address any of these limitations: